 - How much income you have

-When you have bad credit, cash is going to be your best friend, and the more of it you have to use toward a down payment, the better.
+When you have bad credit, cash is your best friend.
+The more of it you have to use toward a down payment, the better.

-The reason for this is that your credit score might only qualify you for a certain amount of home, and if you can cover the difference with cash, you can still afford the home you want.
+The reason for this is that your credit score might only qualify you for a certain amount of home.
+If you can cover the difference with cash, you can still afford the home you want.